okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 3. Add a TXT record and paste the value that you copied from the **Host** column into the appropriate field, for example, the **Name** or **Host** field.

-> **Note**: Depending on your domain provider, you may only need to enter `_acme-challenge` rather than `_acme-challenge.login.example.com`.
+> **Note**: Depending on your domain provider, you may only need to enter `_acme-challenge.login` rather than `_acme-challenge.login.example.com`.
 If your domain provider doesn't support the value that you enter, verification fails and your custom URL domain configuration is incomplete.
 >
 > You can perform a DNS lookup of your `_acme-challenge` DNS record to verify that it's correctly configured.
 For example, you might use Google's [Dig](https://toolbox.googleapps.com/apps/dig/) tool to check your `_acme-challenge.login.example.com` DNS record.